ClaudiooBarbieri/challenges-pacs/challenge-3/README.md

 #### Setup `PACS_ROOT` Variable in the [Makefile](../challenge-3/src/Makefile)

 To configure the build environment, you need to specify the path directory to your `Examples` of [PACS](https://github.com/pacs-course/pacs-examples.git), you need Need `muParser` and `MPI` libraries.
-Also need of `json.hpp`
+Also need of `json.hpp`.

 ```makefile
 PACS_ROOT = your path